Sex crimes case ends in 20-year prison sentence for Rogers man

 BENTONVILLE -- A Rogers man was sentenced to 20 years in prison after admitting to sexually assaulting a girl.

-A 13-year-old girl was interviewed at the Children's Advocacy Center of Benton County where she reported Sowell had inappropriately touched her when she was 6 years old, according to the affidavit.
+A 13-year-old girl was interviewed at the Children's Advocacy Center of Benton County where she said Sowell had inappropriately touched her when she was 6 years old, according to the affidavit.

-Sowell was interviewed by a sheriff's detective and said he would not inappropriately touch the girl while in his right mind, but he did not know what he would do while "blacked out drunk," according to the affidavit.
+Sowell was interviewed by a sheriff's office detective and said he wouldn't inappropriately touch the girl while in his right mind, but he didn't know what he would do while "blacked out drunk," according to the affidavit.

 McDonald read a victim impact statement on the girl's behalf.
-She said in the statement she no longer trusts older men because she's afraid they are going to assault her.
+She said she no longer trusts older men because she's afraid they are going to assault her.
 She said she now feels more vulnerable and like an easy target.

 Benton County Circuit Judge Robin Green accepted Sowell's guilty plea and sentenced him to 20 years in the Arkansas Department of Corrections.